MianSaadTahir/Nexium_Saad_Internship/assignment-2/README.md

    `npm install`
 4. Start the development server:
    `npm run dev`
-5. Open the local address shown in the terminal `(e.g., http://localhost:3000)` in your browser to go live.
+5. Open the local address shown in the terminal `(e.g., http://localhost:3000)` in your browser

 ## Contributing